csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 was deriving an _ordinal score_: a score that offers a rank rather than a place on a continuum.

-To arrive at this score, we could assign a number to each of _Pass_, _Needs Improvement_, and _Poor_:
+To arrive at this score, we could assign a number to each of _Good_, _Needs Improvement_, and _Poor_:

 * **Good:** 3 points